brnomendes/imageapp/README.md

 (venv) docs/ $ make html
 ```

-By default, the documentation will be generated from the `docs/_build/` directory
+By default, the documentation will be generated in the `docs/_build/` directory

 ### How to run tests